Description

 Biography

-As a child, he suffered from severe emotional abuse at the hands of his mother, and as a result, grew to resent both his mother and his father, whom he pleaded to for help, but ultimately did not believe him.
+As a child, Luke suffered severe emotional abuse at the hands of his mother, and as a result, grew to resent both his parents; his father, to whom he pleaded for help, ultimately did not believe him.
 This lack of trust and blatant violation of the social contract between parent and child whittled down Luke’s desire for any kind of relationship between him and his parents, which is why he and his brothers distanced themselves from their parents, for they were the only ones who have seen the abuse and have supported Luke through his trauma.

-Despite his upbringing, he has a very kind and gentle temperament (perhaps his subconscious desire to please and gain the approval of his hypercritical mother) and likes to practice horticulture in his spare time; surprisingly, he has quite the green thumb.
-He says he particularly dislikes when certain people (i.e. Dylan) call him a “Plant Daddy” though.
+Despite his upbringing, he has a very kind and gentle temperament (perhaps his subconscious desire to please and gain the approval of his hypercritical mother).
+He enjoys engaging creative outlets like painting and practicing horticulture in his spare time; surprisingly, he has quite the green thumb.
+He says he particularly dislikes when certain people (read: Dylan) call him a “Plant Daddy” though.

-He has done much to work through his issues, and to set a good example for his younger brothers, but unfortunately, he is not immune from the risk of relapsing into his old habits of becoming very “disagreeable” on the off-chance he has to interact with some of his estranged family members, becoming very pessimistic and immature when the right (or wrong person, perhaps) pushes his buttons.
-One of these interactions went sound-bound, and eventually drove him to attempt erasing his memories so that he could “just forget everything that makes [him] sad.”
-This, quite painfully, did not turn out as he expected, instead scarring his corneal tissue and staining them jet black.
-As a result, his vision was permanently altered, leaving Luke to see the world without color.
+He has done much to work through his issues, and to set a good example for his younger brothers, but unfortunately, he is not immune from the risk of relapsing into his old habits of becoming very “disagreeable” on the off-chance he has to interact with some of his estranged family members, becoming very pessimistic and immature when anybody manages to push his buttons.
+One of these interactions (with his now estranged mother) went sound-bound, and eventually drove him to attempt erasing his memories so that he could “just forget everything.”
+This, quite painfully, did not turn out as he expected, instead scarring his corneal tissue, staining them jet black.
+As a result, his vision was permanently altered, leaving Luke to see the world in limited color.

-Some time after, Luke realized that he developed a form of anhedonia, along with his mild depression.
-Since he had endured so much beratement, as a child he found it easier to simply “ turn off” his feelings so things didn’t seem so bad.
+Some time after, Luke learned that he developed a form of anhedonia, along with his mild depression.
+Enduring so much beratement as a child, he found it easier to simply “ turn off” his feelings so things didn’t seem so bad.
 Unfortunately for him, his ability to turn his feelings "back on" had atrophied, and even today he still struggles with feeling… feelings.
-He’s been practicing being intentional about noticing how he feels about events that happen to him as of late, but his goal of having that as an involuntary action has not been realized yet.
+He’s been practicing being more intentional about noticing how he feels about events that happen to him, but his goal of having that as an involuntary action has not been realized yet.

 Luke fights using the Orchid Style - an unique version of close-quarters-combat (CQC) that incorporates his scimitar and impressive legwork to restrain and subdue opponents.
 This creates more opportunities for him to drain life energy.